redis/docs/content/develop/reference/eviction/index.md

 Redis is commonly used as a cache to speed up read accesses to a slower server or database.
-Since cache entries are copies of persistently-stored data, it is usually safe to evict them when the cache runs out of RAM (they can be cached again in the future if necessary).
+Since cache entries are copies of persistently-stored data, it is usually safe to evict them when the cache runs out of memory (they can be cached again in the future if necessary).

 Redis lets you specify an eviction policy to evict keys automatically when the size of the cache exceeds a set memory limit.
 Whenever a client runs a new command that adds more data to the cache, Redis checks the memory usage.
-If it is greater than the limit, Redis evicts keys according to the chosen eviction policy until the used memory is back below the limit.
+If it is greater than the limit, Redis evicts keys according to the chosen eviction policy until the total memory used is back below the limit.

 Note that when a command adds a lot of data to the cache (for example, a big set intersection stored into a new key), this might temporarily exceed the limit by